harcokuppens/PmWiki-Cookbook-AuthUserSaml/README.md

 Security Assertion Markup Language (SAML) is an open standard for exchanging authentication and authorization data between parties, in particular, between an identity provider and a service provider.
 See https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language for a more extensive explanation.

 This extension uses the SAML implementation library from SimpleSAMLphp (https://simplesamlphp.org) for integrating SAML authentication into PmWiki's identity-based authorization system named [AuthUser](https://www.pmwiki.org/wiki/Cookbook/AuthUser).
-For a more extensive explanation look at the [SimpleSAMLphp documentation](https://simplesamlphp.org/docs) and in particularly the [SimpleSAMLphp Service Provider QuickStart page](https://simplesamlphp.org/docs/stable/simplesamlphp-sp.html).
+For a more extensive explanation of SimpleSAMLphp look at the [SimpleSAMLphp documentation](https://simplesamlphp.org/docs) and in particularly the [SimpleSAMLphp Service Provider QuickStart page](https://simplesamlphp.org/docs/stable/simplesamlphp-sp.html).

+Instructions for installing this extension are at the PmWiki's [AuthUserSaml cookbook](https://www.pmwiki.org/wiki/Cookbook/AuthUserSaml) page.

 ## Terminology